-The Product Certification Scheme of BIS aims at providing Third Party Guarantee of quality, safety and reliability of products to the customer.
-Presence of ISI certification mark, known as Standard Mark, on a product is an assurance of conformity to the specifications.
-The conformity is ensured by regular surveillance of the licensee's performance by surprise inspections and testing of samples, drawn both from the market and factory.
+The Product Certification Schemes of BIS aims at providing Third Party assurance of quality, safety and reliability of products to the customer.
+Presence of BIS certification mark, known as Standard Mark, on a product is an assurance of conformity to the specifications.
 The manufacturer is permitted to self certify the licenced products after ascertaining its conformity to the Standard.
 Through its surveillance operations, the Bureau maintains a close vigil on the quality of certified goods.
+The conformity is ensured by regular surveillance of the licensee's performance by surprise inspections and testing of samples, drawn both from the market/factory.

 The certification scheme operates through a network of 34 Branch Offices set up in State capitals or major industrial towns and 5 Regional Offices overseeing the work of the Branch offices.
-Although, the scheme itself is voluntary in nature, the Government of India, on considerations of public health and safety, security, infrastructure requirements and mass consumption has enforced mandatory certification on various products through Orders issued from time to time under various Acts.
+Although, the scheme itself is voluntary in nature, the Government of India, on considerations of public health and safety, security, infrastructure requirements and mass consumption has enforced compulsory certification on various products through Orders issued from time to time under various Acts.

 In order to ensure enhanced consumer safety & compliance to statutory provisions, some products like gas cylinders, regulators and valves, BIS certification scheme requires each lot or batch to be inspected by BIS certification officers before release of the product.